m2f0/mario-mcp-personal/README.md

 ## 🔐 Authorization

-This API is **public and requires no authentication**.
+This API is **public** and **requires no authentication**.

 ---

-## 📢 Limits
+## 📢 Rate Limits

-Unlimited requests for now, assuming responsible use.
+No rate limits currently, as long as usage is responsible.

 ---

-## 📅 Future Roadmap
+## 🗕️ Future Roadmap

-- Integration with Medium, Twitter, LinkedIn APIs.
+- Integration with Medium, Twitter, and external APIs.
-- Custom search tools.
+- Topic-based custom search (under development).
-- Native LLM integrations.
+- Endpoint for automatic profile summarization (LLM Ready).

 ---

-## 📄 Privacy Policy and Usage Terms
+## 📄 Privacy Policy and Terms

-Read the full privacy and usage terms here:
+[Click here](https://mcp.mariomayerle.com/legal) to read the privacy and usage terms for this public API.

-[Privacy Policy and Terms](https://mcp.mariom
+---